HigherEdData/Elite-Embededdness/README.md

-# Elite Embeddedness, University Ties, and the Resurgence of Financiers in the US
+# Elite embeddedness: the rise of financiers on university boards as parallel social organizations

 ## By Charlie Eaton and Albina Gibadullina

+Publication in *Socio-Economic Review* is available open access here: https://academic.oup.com/ser/advance-article/doi/10.1093/ser/mwaf001/8002550

 Summary: We show that universities are social organizations parallel to the economy that provide a circuitry connecting financiers to other elites, despite growing complexity and fragmentation in finance.